-Hiding Fields from View

-If you don't want to view every field from an exception record, click Configure View and deselect the fields you want to hide.
+Hiding Fields from View If you don't want to view every field from an exception record, click Configure View and deselect the f want to hide.
 The list shown will be in the same order as what you see in the Exceptions grid.

-Changing Field Order
+Field Order

-You can change the order in which fields are shown by dragging and dropping fields to put them in the desired order.
+Changing You can change the order in which fields are shown by dragging and dropping fields to put them in the order.
 However, you cannot rearrange fields when viewing search results.
-You must clear the search window and select "All" to resume the ability to reorder fields.
+You must clear the search and select "All" to resume the ability to reorder fields.

-Note: If you are using the Tabular View, you can drag and drop column headings directly from the Exception Editor to change the order in which fields are shown; you do not need to do this from within Configure View.
+Note: If you are using the Tabular View, you can drag and drop column headings directly from Exception Editor to change the order in which fields are shown.
+You do not need to do this from Configure View.

-Configure the Form View Layout
+View Layout

-You can override the default layout of the fields in the Form View not only by selecting which columns should appear, but also by specifying their column width.
-The only rule in doing so is that the column widths for all visible fields must add up to a total of 12.
-For example, if you wanted four fields to be placed side-by-side on a single row, you could give each field a column width of "3."
-Likewise, if you wanted to include just two fields, you could enter "6" as the column width for each field.
-Alternatively, if you wanted to include five address fields on a row, you would need to specify a number of columns for each of those fields such that they add up to 12.
-The first image below depicts how you might configure five fields; the second image shows you an example of how that configuration renders.
+Configure You can override the default layout of the fields in the Form View not only by selecting which columns the Form appear, but also by specifying their column width.
+The only rule in doing so is that the column widths visible fields must add up to a total of 12.
+For example, if you wanted four fields to be placed side-bysingle row, you could give each field a column width of "3."
+Likewise, if you wanted to include just two you could enter "6" as the column width for each field.
+Alternatively, if you wanted to include five addresses on a row, you would need to specify a number of columns for each of those fields such that they add The first image below depicts how you might configure five fields; the second image shows you an ex how that configuration renders.